After acquiring their prized possessions and relationships only to lose

 Performers who still yearn to perform or were

-People who really enjoyed their job in this world, sometimes continue after they pass.
+People who really enjoyed their work in this world, sometimes continue after they pass.

 “The Pantages is a wedding-cake-beautiful kind of building.”

-The Pantages Theatre-Jones business building is a steel-framed, concrete wall structure that the visitor doesn’t see everyday; Combining a beautiful 2nd Renaissance Rival Pantages Theater with a starkly different business building whose architecture is late 19th century-early 20th century commerce style.
-The contrasts in architectural styles does work.
+The Pantages Theatre-Jones business building is a steel-framed, concrete-walled structure of a kind not often seen, effectively combining the beautiful second Renaissance Rival Pantages Theater with the starkly different late 19th century/early 20th century commerce style architecture of the Jones business building.

 Because of the slope on 9th Street, The Pantages Theatre’s ground floor has plenty of space for rehearsals, and storage, and hasn’t changed over the years.
 The Pantages is the biggest theatre in Tacoma, with 1086 seats, a large balcony, a large stage, a lobby and grand staircase.
 The decor inside and out is truly stunning.

-The Pantages Theatre has 2nd Renaissance Revival architecture and artistic style that flows from the outside walls and facades through the foyer climaxing in a wondrous display of 2nd Renaissance Revival art in the auditorium and balcony; all of which has been restored to its original splendor, thanks to The Broadway Center of the the Arts Organization and the city of Tacoma; both who value the city’s theatres.
+The Pantages has an artistic style that flows from the outside walls and facades through the foyer, climaxing in a wondrous display in the auditorium and balcony, all of which has been restored to its original splendor, thanks to The Broadway Center of the Arts Organization and the city of Tacoma.

-The Pantages Theatre is the cornerstone of Tacoma’s theatre district, made up of three other theaters: The Rialto Theater, Theater on the Square and The Tacoma Armory that also are under the umbrella of The Broadway Center of the Arts organization.
+The Pantages is the cornerstone of Tacoma’s theatre district, made up of three other theaters: The Rialto Theater, the Theater on the Square and The Tacoma Armory that are also under the umbrella of The Broadway Center of the Arts organization.

-The beautiful Pantages Theatre was built in 1916 and opened in 1918, thanks to Alexander Pantages’s business partner and mistress, Klondike Kate who invested most of her money in the construction of this very interesting combination of theatre and business building.
-The Tacoma Pantages Theatre was one of Alexander’s circuit of vaudeville theatres that spread from the West coast to the Mississippi River, and western Canada.
+The Pantages was built in 1916 and opened in 1918, thanks to Alexander Pantages’s business partner and mistress, Klondike Kate, who invested most of her money in the construction of this very interesting hybrid building.
+It was one of Alexander’s circuit of vaudeville theatres that spread from the West coast to the Mississippi River, and up into western Canada.

-Alexander’s pride and joy, The Pantages Theatre, was a vaudeville/live theatre for 8 years.
-Unfortunately, Alexander had to sell The Pantages to RKO, who changed the theater’s name to “The Orpheum” and opened it as a movie palace: starting with silent movies and then the “talkies.”
+It was Alexander’s pride and joy, and served as a vaudeville/live theatre for eight years.
+Unfortunately, Alexander had to sell it to RKO, who changed its name to “The Orpheum” and opened it as a movie palace, starting with silent movies and then the “talkies.”

-In 1932, The Orpheum was sold by RKO to Tacoma native, Will Conner, who changed the name of this theatre to “The Roxy”.
+In 1932, The Orpheum was sold by RKO to Tacoma native Will Conner, who changed its name again, to “The Roxy”.
 This name remained until the city bought the theatre in 1978.

 Generations of people enjoyed films in this gorgeous movie palace.
-However, by the 1950s, The Roxy was showing her age, and was a bit worn, but still loved by the community.
-Her beautiful 2nd Renaissance style art was covered up with green paint in the auditorium; perhaps because it needed repair and they didn’t have the desire or money to restore it.
+However, by the 1950s, The Roxy was showing her age, and was a bit worn, though still loved by the community.
+Her Renaissance style art was covered up with green paint in the auditorium, perhaps because it needed repair and the owners didn’t have the desire or money to restore it.

-This Tacoma icon was not allowed to go “beyond repair.”
-In 1976, it was placed on the National Register of Historic Places by the owner, Will Conner, who probably wanted to protect the building.
+Fortunately it was not allowed to go “beyond repair.”
+In 1976, it was placed on the National Register of Historic Places by its owner, Will Conner, who probably wanted to protect the building.
 This property was bought by the city of Tacoma in 1978.
 It was closed to undergo its first restoration and renovation and opened again in 1983.
 It became part of The Broadway Center of the Arts Organization.

-Other musical and drama groups from the community as well as traveling play musical productions were scheduled to be part of the wonderful musical and art presentations during its theatrical seasons of performances.
-It became the center of cultural arts, being the biggest theatre, with over 1000 seats available.
+Other musical and drama groups from the community, as well as traveling play musical productions, were scheduled for audiences.
+It became the center of cultural arts, being the biggest local theatre, with over 1000 seats available.

-Throughout the years, several other restoration and renovation projects were finished; adding repairs, restoration, renovation and improvements.
+Throughout the years, several other restoration and renovation projects were finished.

-The Pantages Theatre began to make a hefty profit, helping to pay for all the expensive restorations and renovations.
-It readily became the center of the arts for Tacoma, and became an important economic anchor for this section of Tacoma that was becoming the theater district.
+The Pantages Theatre began to make a hefty profit, which helped to pay for all the expensive restorations and renovations.
+In addition to everything else it became an important economic anchor for this section of Tacoma.

-The current 24 million restoration/ renovation/ tech improvements started in the Spring of 2016.
-The Theatre will be closed to complete the more complicated safety projects from May of 2018 to 2019.
-This ambitious project will fix issues and enable the theatre to showcase bigger productions and shows.
+The current round of restoration/renovation/tech improvements started in the Spring of 2016.
+The Theatre was closed to complete complicated safety projects from May of 2018 to 2019.
+The ambitious project fixed issues and enabled the theatre to showcase bigger productions and shows.

 HISTORY OF MANIFESTATIONS

-People who spend their money and time and energy acquiring their prized possessions and relationships then wind up loosing them due to painful circumstance beyond their control, sometimes in their after-life they come back and enjoy these special possessions as best they can in spirit form.
+People who spend their money, time and energy acquiring prized possessions and relationships, and then wind up losing them, sometimes come back in their afterlives and enjoy them as best they can in spirit form.

-A well-to-do woman, Klondike Kate Rockwell, spent every last dime in her acquired fortune helping her lover Alexander Pantages to build this Tacoma Pantages Theater because she truly loved him, and was excited to be a substantial contributor in building such a grand theatre.
-Like Alexander, she too loved the theatre.
+A well-to-do woman, Klondike Kate Rockwell, spent every last dime of her fortune helping her lover Alexander Pantages build thd Tacoma Pantages Theater because she truly loved him, and was excited to be a substantial contributor in building such a grand theatre.
+Like Alexander, she loved it.

 However, the love wasn’t mutual.
-Alexander dumped her, breaking her heart in pieces.
+Alexander dumped her, breaking her heart.
 His interest in another mistress became compelling.
-Not only was Kate not paid back the huge amount of money she gave him, but was not allowed to share in any of the theatre’s profits.
-Kate may not have put her expectations to be paid back in writing, and assumed she would get her investment back.
+Not only was Kate not paid back the huge amount of money she gave him, but she was not allowed to share in any of the theatre’s profits.
+Kate may not have put her expectations to be paid back in writing, and she assumed she would get her investment back.
 She loved the theater but didn’t get to enjoy it.
 She died penniless, still yearning for Alexander.

 Years later, Alexander Pantages was falsely accused by a female employee of raping her.
 This employee was paid by Joseph Kennedy because Alexander refused to sell his theaters to him.
-There was no evidence, and her story didn’t hold up at the end of the second trial.
+There was no evidence he committed the crime, and her story didn’t hold up at the end of the second trial.

-Alexander was finally declared innocent, but he was forced to sell his theaters in order to pay his huge legal bill for two legal trials.
-He finally sold some of his theaters to Joe Kennedy at a price lower than Joe’s first offer.
-While Alexander had enough to live in a comfortable retirement with his family, he had to give up his beloved theaters.
+Alexander was finally declared innocent, but he was forced to sell his theaters in order to pay his huge legal bill for two trials.
+He sold some of his theaters to Joe Kennedy, at a price lower than Joe’s first offer.
+While Alexander had enough to live on in a comfortable retirement with his family, he had to give up his beloved theaters.

-Performers who still yearn to perform on stage or were stopped by circumstances of life of fulfilling a role they were hired to do sometimes come back to the theater they enjoyed.
+Performers who still yearn to perform on stage or were stopped by life circumstances sometimes come back in the afterlife to the theater they enjoyed.

 Restoration of an older structure can draw in and activate spirits who have a past connection to the place and love the improvements.
 All the spirits who visit and reside here are pleased that The Pantages is dong so well and has been made beautiful again.

-He is described as a short stocky man with blurred facial features, wearing a dark usher’s coat and dark usher’s pants.
+He is described as a short stocky man with blurred facial features, wearing a dark usher’s coat and pants.

 When patrons arrive late with reserved seating, they are guided to their seat by an unseen presence who stops them with a cold spot at the right row.
 Some patrons say that they are guided by the cold gentle touch of their shoulders or or elbows.

 She catches the eye of the living by appearing in the balcony.
-After a eye to eye experience that lasts a moment, she fades from the balcony.
+After an eye to eye experience that lasts only a moment, she fades from the balcony.

 She enjoys singing Italian ballads for the living, especially those who see her.

-Alexander splits his time between The Pantages Theater in Hollywood, and his Tacoma Pantages theater; both of whom have big musicals and other live entertainment booked.
+Alexander splits his time between The Pantages Theater in Hollywood, and his Tacoma Pantages theater, both of which have big musicals and other live entertainment booked.

 Klondike Kate is there most of the time, where she can enjoy the productions and movies presented and where she can see Alexander when he visits.